oahul14/Parallel-Game-of-Life-MPI/README.md

 ## Issues

-Please use the "Issues" tab above to ask any question about the module content that you couldn't ask during lectures.
+Please use the Slack channel for this module or the "Issues" tab above to ask any question about the module content that you couldn't ask during lectures.